partners for life

 Which Business Structure is Right for You?

-Being your own boss, making a living doing something you love, creating opportunities for other people.
-No matter why you might be looking to start your own business, it’s important that those aspirations are given the best chance of being fulfilled by starting off on the right foot.
-The often boring, but very necessary, process of laying a solid foundation for a business includes choosing the right structure, and understanding the differences between them, why it matters, and how it can change and evolve along with your business.
+People start businesses for a number of different reasons.
+Being your own boss, making a living doing something you love, taking advantage of a gap in the market, creating opportunities for other people, and so on.
+No matter your motivation, it’s important to get everything started on the right foot.
+Laying a solid foundation for a business includes choosing the right structure, and understanding the differences between them, why it matters, and how it can change and evolve along with your business.
 So how do you know which is right for you?

 Why is Your Business Structure Important?

-Like many things in business, different things work for different situations and business owners.
+Like many things in business, different structures work for different situations and business owners.
 There’s generally no one-size-fits-all solution that can be applied across the board, so it is important to know how your structure will affect your business over time.
-Different structures can determine your personal liability for company debt and losses; your classification as an owner or an employee; how much control you have over the business; reporting requirements; your tax obligations (including future CGT obligations); and the licenses you require to run your business.
+Your business structure can determine your personal liability for company debt and losses; your classification as an owner or an employee; how much control you have over the business; reporting requirements; and your tax obligations (including future CGT obligations).
+For businesses in some industries, it can also impact any licenses required to run your business and maintain compliance with relevant regulatory bodies.
 Generally speaking, the optimum outcome for your business is to set up a structure that legally minimises tax, maximises profits and protects your assets adequately.

 Different Trading Structures

 In Australia, there are four common trading structures available to business owners.
 These are sole trader, partnership, company and trust.
-There are different advantages and disadvantages to each, so let’s have a look at a brief pros & cons/considerations list for each:
+There are different advantages and disadvantages to each, so let’s have a look at the pros and cons/considerations for each:

 Changing Structures in the Future

-If you’re getting into business and need guidance on the best trading structure for you, or have been operating for a while and need to review where you’re at, get in touch with the team at McKinley Plowman today.
-Contact us via our website, or call 08 9301 2200.
+If you’re getting into business and need guidance on the best trading structure for you, or have been operating for a while and need to review and optimise, get in touch with the team at McKinley Plowman today.
+Contact us via our website, or call us on 08 9325 2411 (Perth) or 08 9301 2200 (Joondalup).

 Thinking about becoming a client?